agisga/coding_notes/python/poetry.md

 - For basics (initialize project, create a virtual env with poetry, etc.) see https://github.com/agisga/coding_notes/blob/master/python/hypermodern_python.org

+## Mostly, what's needed to make poetry work for my setup at work

 - To install Poetry in a directory other than $HOME, follow the instructions at <https://python-poetry.org/docs/>:
   ```
   curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py > get-poetry.py